jrouwe/JoltPhysics/Docs/Architecture.md

 Note that the same source code must be used to compile the library on all platforms.
 Also note that it is quite difficult to verify cross platform determinism, so this feature is less tested than other features.

 When running the Samples Application you can press ESC, Physics Settings and check the 'Check Determinism' checkbox.
 Before every simulation step we will record the state using the [StateRecorder](@ref StateRecorder) interface, rewind the simulation and do the step again to validate that the simulation runs deterministically.
 Some of the tests (e.g. the MultiThreaded) test will explicitly disable the check because they randomly add/remove bodies from different threads.
 This violates the first rule so will not result in a deterministic simulation.

+## Rolling Back a Simulation

+When synchronizing two simulations via a network, it is possible that a change that needed to be applied at frame N is received at frame N + M. This will require rolling back the simulation to the state of frame N and repeating the simulation with the new inputs.
+This can be implemented by saving the physics state using [SaveState](@ref PhysicsSystem::SaveState) at every frame.
+To roll back, call [RestoreState](@ref PhysicsSystem::RestoreState) with the state at frame N. SaveState only records the state that the physics engine modifies during its update step (positions, velocities etc.), so if you change anything else you need to restore this yourself.
+E.g. if you did a [SetFriction](@ref Body::SetFriction) on frame N + 2 then, when rewinding, you need to restore the friction to what is was on frame N and update it again on frame N + 2 when you replay.
+If you start adding/removing objects (e.g. bodies or constraints) during these frames, the RestoreState function will not work.
+If you added a body on frame N + 1, you'll need to remove it when rewinding and then add it back on frame N + 1 again (with the proper initial position/velocity etc. because it won't be contained in the snapshot at frame N).

+If you wish to share saved state between server and client, you need to ensure that all APIs that modify the state of the world are called in the exact same order.
+So if the client creates physics objects for player 1 then 2 and the server creates the objects for 2 then 1 you already have a problem (the body IDs will be different, which will render the save state snapshots incompatible).
+When rolling back a simulation, you'll also need to ensure that the BodyIDs are kept the same, so you need to remove/add the body from/to the physics system instead of destroy/re-create them.

 ## The Simulation Step in Detail